 Because Lansing UC sees a fairly large volume of Medicare patients, Medicare has chosen to audit the clinic’s records for compliance on a number of occasions.
 Throughout each audit, Medicare has found Lansing’s documentation to be accurate and compliant.

-Co-owner Catherine Matthews says that, after using DocuTAP, the staff “wouldn’t go back to the old system.”
+Co-owner Catherine Matthews says that, after using Experity, the staff “wouldn’t go back to the old system.”
 Also, with so many staff members who have access to patient charts, on another system, it would be easy to lose the consistency of documentation.
 With customizable (yet standardized) provider lists, templates, and order sets, Lansing UC is able to maintain a consistent and detailed level of documentation.
 As Matthews says, “Consistency is key for giving good care.
-DocuTAP provides us with that consistency.”
+Experity provides us with that consistency.”

 — Catherine Matthews, Owner